DebComet/SkilHarvest_Crash_Course/README.md

     ![assignment 6](https://github.com/DebComet/SkilHarvest_Crash_Course/assets/158510031/5f57bac9-6439-4dd0-97b2-1334ca0a5d1b)

+### Exploratory Data Ananlsis (EDA)
+---
+The Exploratory Data Analysis (EDA) which involve exploring the Data to answer some questions about the Data gave more insight such as:
+- Total number of Sales_rep
+- The region from where most Sales_reps resided
+- Total number of regions
+- Which region had the highest sales
+- Total number of items sold
+- Which item(s) is/are topsellers
+- Which Sales_rep made the highest sales
+- Which year was the highest sales made
+- Overall sales trend

 Use SQL-like syntax to filter, aggregate, and manipulate the data as needed to derive insights.
 Analysis and Visualization: